noglitchyo/dealdoh/README.md

 - [ ] Dockerized app
 - [ ] Good documentation

-## Why DoDoh?
+## Why Dealdoh?

-DoDoh was created for development purpose: I wanted to reach my Docker containers from the browser by their hostnames.
+Dealdoh was created for development purpose: I wanted to reach my Docker containers from the browser by their hostnames.
 But let's give some context:
 - could not modify the /etc/hosts file
 - could not change the DNS for the machine
 - container domain names were well registered in a custom DNS container (thanks to: https://github.com/mageddo/dns-proxy-server)
-So, I ended up with the following solution: use the DOH client from Mozilla Firefox and proxy every DNS query to DoDoh.
+So, I ended up with the following solution: use the DOH client from Mozilla Firefox and proxy every DNS query to Dealdoh.

 ## Getting started